-The statistics show the total number of pull request analyses run by CodeScene, how many violations that were acted upon and mitigated (positive actions), and the number of detected violations that were merged as-is, without remediation, to the main branch.
+The statistics show the total number of pull request analyses run by CodeScene, how many issues that were acted detected and then mitigated.
+Finally the statistics highlight the number of detected issues that were merged as-is, without remediation, to the main branch.

 CodeScene also calculates the total code health impact and presents it as monthly trends.
 These trends let you visualize and communicate improvements, as well as taking actions upon a larger decline:

 So what do those trends mean?
 Well, in the preceding example, we see that Codebase A took on a significant amount of technical debt during November.
 This should be the basis of a conversation, and something the whole team wants to be aware of.
 A recommended action in this case could be to plan goals to manage the growing tech debt.